huynguy-db/arcion-docs/content/docs/references/extractor-reference.md

 </dd>
 </dl>

+### `enable-extraction-governor` *[v23.03.31.1]*
+`true` or `false`

+Whether to throttle the Extractor when memory consumption of Replicant hits threshold limit.
+Throttling prevents out of memory (OOM) errors and allows the Applier to catch up and free up  memory.

+If you enable this feature, it monitors the memory usage of Replicant.
+If Replicant's memory usage goes over 80%, the Extractor slows down.
+This allows the Applier threads to finish applying data to the target database and free up memory.

+_Default: `false`._

+### `extraction-governor-wait-ms` *[v23.03.31.1]*
+Duration in milliseconds you want Extractor threads to sleep for.
+Use this parameter in conjunction with [`enable-extraction-governor`](#enable-extraction-governor-v2303311).

+_Default: `100`._

 ### `tpt-num-files-per-job` *[v20.07.02.1]*
 This parameter is only applicable when the `extraction-method` is `TPT`.
 It indicates how many CSV files should be exported by each TPT job (default value set to 16).